TanmoySG/MedicalRecordsDirectory/README.md

 * If the patient is admitted to the hospital for anyreason, the record of all the processes shall be uploaded to the Directory.

-The above-mentioned process will be executed on the user's end using an
+The above-mentioned process will be executed on the user's end using an App/Website which will be accessible to both the end users, that is, the patient and the doctor.